 Balanced and Ethical Role Models

-Observing Judaism with his family is important to Zuckerman.
+Observing Judaism with his family is important to Zuckerman Sivan.
 He holds the Sabbath and holidays sacred, in lieu of attending work events.
-Zuckerman says, “I hope the fact that I do this and am doing fine professionally nonetheless sends a signal that while our work is important, there are more important things and we need… balance.”
+Zuckerman Sivan says, “I hope the fact that I do this and am doing fine professionally nonetheless sends a signal that while our work is important, there are more important things and we need… balance.”

-Zuckerman also holds a generous perspective in evaluating student work.
-“One of my mantras is that students should always be judged by their best work,” writes Zuckerman.
+Zuckerman Sivan also holds a generous perspective in evaluating student work.
+“One of my mantras is that students should always be judged by their best work,” writes Zuckerman Sivan.

-Students are grateful for Zuckerman’s commitment to building their strengths as well as focusing on the development and practice of skills.
-Most of all, writes one student nominator, “I see [Zuckerman’s] belief… that I can make it in the end and he would keep teaching and encouraging me until [that] day.”
+Students are grateful for Zuckerman Sivan’s commitment to building their strengths as well as focusing on the development and practice of skills.
+Most of all, writes one student nominator, “I see [Zuckerman Sivan’s] belief… that I can make it in the end and he would keep teaching and encouraging me until [that] day.”